robotology/human-gazebo/README.md

 Currently, the legacy directory contains files related to joint motor control boards based on [gazebo-yarp-plugins](https://github.com/robotology/gazebo-yarp-plugins) and other configuration files needed to control the human joints.

 ## Human subject with meshes
-In the folder [humanSubjectWithMeshes](./humanSubjectWithMeshes) there is a `urdf` model of a human subject generated using the code in [human-model-generator](https://github.com/ami-iit/human-model-generator) with meshes derived from https://blendswap.com/blend/11604.
+In the folder [humanSubjectWithMeshes](./humanSubjectWithMeshes) there is a `urdf` model of a human subject generated using the code in [human-model-generator](https://github.com/ami-iit/human-model-generator) with meshes derived from https://blendswap.com/blend/11604 under CC-BY license (https://creativecommons.org/share-your-work/cclicenses/); all the meshes were trimmed, morphed and totally or partially reconstructed to reach the desired shape and topology.

 ## Mantainers